natmasslove/aws_howto/glue_emrserverless_comparison/README.md

 ### Compatibility: Open-table formats

-It is easy to use both **EMR Serverless** and **Glue** to work with Open table formats (Hudi, Iceberg, Delta Lake).
+Both **EMR Serverless** and **AWS Glue** facilitate easy interaction with open table formats (Hudi, Iceberg, and Delta Lake).

-- In Glue you just provide job parameter (e.g. *"--datalake-formats":"iceberg"* and some minimal spark configuration)
+- In AWS Glue, simply add a job parameter (e.g. *"--datalake-formats":"iceberg"* and some minimal spark configuration)
-- In EMR-Serverless - you provide spark configuration options such as *spark.jars=/usr/lib/hudi/hudi-spark-bundle.jar*
+- For EMR Serverless, specify Spark configuration options, such as *spark.jars=/usr/lib/hudi/hudi-spark-bundle.jar*
 - Using Open Table format is very well documented for both services

-### Compatibility: AWS eco-system integration
+### Compatibility: AWS ecosystem integration

-Both services are tightly integrated with such **core AWS services** as IAM, VPC, CloudFormation etc.
-The same can be said for services typically used in data pipelines: S3 (not only for data, but for logs also), Data Catalog/Crawlers and many others.
+Both services integrate seamlessly with **core AWS services** like IAM, VPC, CloudFormation, etc. This extends to services commonly used in data pipelines, such as S3 (for data storage and logging), Data Catalog/Crawlers, and many others.
-Specifically

-Database and orchestration tools integration we'll discuss a bit later.
+We'll discuss database and orchestration tool integration later in the article.

-**AWS Glue Data Catalog**, even though it's a part of AWS Glue service, integrates with EMR just as easy.
+**AWS Glue Data Catalog**, while part of the AWS Glue service, integrates with EMR just as easily.
+For EMR Serverless jobs, configuring the following option is sufficient (and is included in the default settings):
-Providing this option for EMR serverless job run is sufficient (and it's a part of defaults as well):
 ```json
     "sparkSubmitParameters": {
         "spark.hadoop.hive.metastore.client.factory.class": "com.amazonaws.glue.catalog.metastore.AWSGlueDataCatalogHiveClientFactory"